 Can you moor Stern-To in the Med

-3. Drop the anchor 2-3 boat lengths from the quay.
+4. Drop the anchor 2-3 boat lengths from the quay.
 The choice depends on the conditions and the anchor scope, in a well-protected crowded harbour 2 is OK.
 If the quay is susceptible to an on-to shore swell or if the scope is a combination of chain and line then select 3.

-4. Drop the anchor directly in line with the position or gap you plan to fill.
+5. Drop the anchor directly in line with the position or gap you plan to fill.
 There are two reasons for this.
 Firstly is to avoid fouling mooring lines of adjacent boats.
 Secondly if you are not in line then squaring the boat at the quay side can be quite difficult.
-When you drop the ancrhor in line the boat
+When you drop the anchor in line the boat

 10. Finally, should we accept advice from the quay side regarding our selected spot and approach; or an offer to handle our lines?